gannonprudhomme/Auto-Scheduler/README.md

 3) Run `./manage.py scrape_dept` to scrape all of the available departments.
 4) Run `./manage.py scrape_courses` to scrape the courses, sections, and instructors.

-If `./manage.py` isn't working, try to use `python manage.py` in place of it.
+If `./manage.py` isn't working, try to use `python manage.py` or `python3 manage.py` in place of it.